What is Form 26QC?

 When to file Form 26QC?

-1. Can I file Form 26QC after due date?
+1. Can I file Form 26QC after the due date?

 2. What is Form 16C?

-Form 16C is the TDS Certificate to be issued by the deductor/ tenant to the landlord/ deductee in respect of the tax deducted and deposited as TDS on rent of property.
+Form 16C is the TDS Certificate to be issued by the deductor/ tenant to the landlord/ deductee in respect of the tax deducted and deposited as TDS on the rent of the property.

-3. Which form to file if landlord is Non-resident of India?
+3. Which form to file if the landlord is Non-resident of India?